2-dehydro-3-deoxy-D-gluconate 5-dehydrogenase

-Thus, the two substrates of this enzyme are 2-dehydro-3-deoxy-D-gluconate and NAD^{+}, whereas its 3 products are (4S)-4,6-dihydroxy-2,5-dioxohexanoate, NADH, and H^{+}.
+The two substrates of this enzyme are 2-dehydro-3-deoxy-D-gluconic acid and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are (4S)-4,6-dihydroxy-2,5-dioxohexanoic acid, reduced NADH, and a proton.

 This enzyme participates in pentose and glucuronate interconversions.

 Nomenclature

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is 2-dehydro-3-deoxy-D-gluconate:NAD^{+} 5-oxidoreductase.
 Other names in common use include 2-keto-3-deoxygluconate 5-dehydrogenase, 2-keto-3-deoxy-D-gluconate dehydrogenase, 2-keto-3-deoxygluconate (nicotinamide adenine dinucleotide, (phosphate)) dehydrogenase, 2-keto-3-deoxy-D-gluconate (3-deoxy-D-glycero-2,5-hexodiulosonic, and acid) dehydrogenase.